YU000jp/show-weekday-and-week-number/readme.md

 ### Usage

-- When this plugin install, the style be applied to journals or right sidebar.
+- When this plugin install, the style be applied to journals or the single journal page , the right sidebar.

 #### Plugin Settings